Setting up a business in the summer of 2009, just as the recession was about to bite hard, might have seemed an almost reckless concept.

-One of the firm’s biggest successes was achieved without the need for a formal insolvency procedure, when a manufacturing business approached Paul for help with mounting tax debts.
+One of the firm’s biggest successes was achieved when a manufacturing business approached Paul for help with mounting tax debts.

-“The management had identified that they had a big cash flow problem and they instructed me to put the company into administration, which would almost certainly mean the end of the company, with all the heart ache and misery that that can entail,“ he explains.
+“The management had identified that they had a big cash flow problem and they were considering putting the company into administration, which would almost certainly mean the end of the company, with all the heart ache and misery that that can entail,“ he explains.

 “But after a thorough review of the situation, we found a way to re-float the business and to repay all the creditors in full, without any job losses and the management team remained in full control.
 The key ingredient to that success story was that the company’s directors took action as soon as they realised they had a problem, meaning that there were more options available.“

 The key to his own company’s success, he believes, lies in careful planning.